Watch our video to see why our specialists love South Africa...

 There is so much to explore on the 200 acres of this working farm, get out with the family to wander through the vines or orchards and head up the koppie for a picnic.
 Or spend an afternoon wine tasting, or simply lounge in a hammock on a warm day.

-Full Day Cape Point Tour
+Cape Point & Peninsula Tour

 This full day tour will take you around the beautiful scenic attractions of the Cape Peninsula.
 From the beaches of Clifton and Camps Bay, crossing over to Hout Bay and along one of the worlds most breathtaking coastal drives this trip is spectacular.